inigofera/obsidian/Untitled.md

 - My nails start to grow again
 - We need to take the cat to the vet
 	- You can do the meal prep while I go
+- Hands calloused from bouldering
+- We never check our phones anymore
 -